-Ember is super excited to be working as HoneyRoot’s Program Coordinator.
+Ember is HoneyRoot’s Program Coordinator and Community Outreach Director.
 She thrives in community, spending much of her time focused on social justice and improving community functioning.
 Ember brings her skills of community building and organization to our team.
 She lives in Nevada City with her partner and her son.

 Judy’s Facebook profile states that she is “becoming an Elder on behalf of Mother Earth.”
 This is true.
 After living in NM for 43 years, she retired her psychotherapy practice and moved to the wildness of off-grid living, building a straw bale RoundHouse and Life Spiral to hold ceremonies, classes, workshops and fun events.

 Ordained in 2011 as a Minster of Walking Prayer through the Center for Sacred Studies, she brings this presence to all her interactions and ceremonies.
 Judy has played a significant role in the formation of HoneyRoot’s Elder’s Council and is a Grandmother to 6 grandchildren and mother of 3.
 She is a fiber artist; wet felting and knitting are her two favorite things to do with her hands.